Must See Places to Visit in Barcelona

 In 1900 Gaudi was commissioned to build the park by Count Eusebi Güell to the brief of building a miniature city of houses for the wealthy in landscaped grounds.
 Gaudi created 3km of roads, enchanting walks, steps, a magnificent plaza, and two gatehouses.

 In 1922 the city bought the park as by this time it was deemed a commercial failure.
 They opened the park to the public and now it is one of the most popular visitor attractions in Barcelona.

 Due to high visitor numbers, the center of the park is ticket only.
 It is advisable to book online so you can avoid the queues and indeed the entrance price.
 Here you will find the recommended tour to book online.

 La Boqueria is a historic part of the city and a vibrant market.
 This particular version of La Boqueria has been in existence for around 200 years.
 There has always been a La Boqueria market in Barcelona, however, dating back to medieval times.

 One of the eye-catching parts of the market is the cast iron glass roof which was built in 1914.

 Predominantly, this is a food market selling all kinds of food and features food that can only found in Spain.
 Exotic vegetables and fruits, fish, cheese, Spanish olive oil, and meats are all for sale.

 You may not need any of the wares sold at the market but taking in a cold beer and a delicious tapas while watching the vibrancy of the market, may be a highlight of your trip to Barcelona.

-Barcelona is an amazing city with plenty of amazing things to see.
+Barcelona is an amazing city with plenty of amazing things to see, no matter if you are spending just 3 days in Barcelona or you will be there for a week.
 This snapshot features attractions and places that should be on your to-do list.
 You won’t be disappointed and you will never forget them.